Koopman operator-based model reduction for switched-system control of PDEs: Introduction

-An alternative approach to construct a \emph{reduced order model (ROM)} is by means of the \emph{Koopman operator} \cite{Koo31}, which is a linear but infinite-dimensional operator describing the dynamics of observables.
-This approach is particularly suited to be applied to sensor measurements, also in situations where the underlying system dynamics are unknown.
-A lot of work has been invested both to study the properties of the Koopman operator \cite{MB04, Mez05, BMM12, Mez13} as well as to efficiently compute numerical approximations via \emph{Dynamic Mode Decomposition (DMD)} or \emph{Extended Dynamic Mode Decomposition (EDMD)} \cite{Sch10, RMB+09, CTR12, TRL+14, WKR15, KGPS16, KKS16}.
-More recently, various attempts have been made to use ROMs based on the Koopman operator for control problems \cite{PBK15, PBK16, BBPK16, KM16, KKB17}.
+An alternative approach to construct a \emph{reduced order model (ROM)} is by means of the \emph{Koopman operator}~\cite{Koo31}, which is a linear but infinite-dimensional operator describing the dynamics of observables.
+This approach is particularly suited to be applied to sensor measurements, also in situations where the underlying system dynamics is unknown.
+A lot of work has been invested both to study the properties of the Koopman operator \cite{BMM12,Mez13} as well as to efficiently compute numerical approximations via \emph{Dynamic Mode Decomposition (DMD)} \cite{Sch10,RMB+09,TRL+14} or \emph{Extended Dynamic Mode Decomposition (EDMD)} \cite{WKR15,KKS16,KGPS18}.
+More recently, various attempts have been made to use ROMs based on the Koopman operator for control problems \cite{PBK18,KM16,KKB17}.
 In these approaches, the Koopman operator is approximated from an augmented state -- consisting of the actual state and the control -- in order to deal with the non-autonomous control system.
+Moreover, in most cases the entire state is used as the observable (\emph{full-state observable}) in order to reproduce the system dynamics.